Dmitri Shostakovich: First denunciation

 On 6 February Shostakovich was again attacked in Pravda, this time for his light comic ballet The Limpid Stream, which was denounced because "it jangles and expresses nothing" and did not give an accurate picture of peasant life on a collective farm.
 Fearful that he was about to be arrested, Shostakovich secured an appointment with the Chairman of the USSR State Committee on Culture, Platon Kerzhentsev, who reported to Stalin and Molotov that he had instructed the composer to "reject formalist errors and in his art attain something that could be understood by the broad masses", and that Shostakovich had admitted being in the wrong and had asked for a meeting with Stalin, which was not granted.

 The Pravda campaign against Shostakovich caused his commissions and concert appearances, and performances of his music, to decline markedly.
 His monthly earnings dropped from an average of as much as 12,000 rubles to as little as 2,000.

-1936 marked the beginning of the Great Terror, in which many of Shostakovich's friends and relatives were imprisoned or killed.
+1936 marked the beginning of the Great Purge, in which many of Shostakovich's friends and relatives were imprisoned or killed.
 These included Tukhachevsky, executed 12 June 1937; his brother-in-law Vsevolod Frederiks, who was eventually released but died before he returned home; his close friend Nikolai Zhilyayev, a musicologist who had taught Tukhachevsky, was executed; his mother-in-law, the astronomer Sofiya Mikhaylovna Varzar, who was sent to a camp in Karaganda and later released; his friend the Marxist writer Galina Serebryakova, who spent 20 years in the gulag; his uncle Maxim Kostrykin (died); and his colleagues Boris Kornilov (executed) and Adrian Piotrovsky (executed).

 Shostakovich's daughter Galina was born during this period in 1936; his son Maxim was born two years later.